chwdy/BA-Project2-RCode/README.md

-# BA-Project2-RCode
+# BA-Project2-RCode: Home credit default risk project

-## Background
+## Aim:

-This project is a course project of class 8413, instructed by professor J.C.
-Bonilla
+Predicted the customers’ probability of loan repayment on a joint dataset with loan history and credit card usage

-Home credit is trying to identtify the default risk when its client apply for loans
+## Key Points:

-## Key Points
+• Predicted the customers’ probability of loan repayment on a joint dataset with loan history and credit card usage

-* clean up abnormal data
+• Compared models’ performance and chose gradient boosting tree because of its high accuracy of 73%

-* performed statistic summary on credit card history and loan applications
+• Balanced dataset by oversampling and figured the best parameters for the model by performing grid search

-* trained and compared the performance among linear model, logistic model, trees and LGBM
+• Visualized the feature engineering process using ggplot2 and demonstrated the result and analysis to our audience